Edwinngera/sparsex/README.md

 * Project, look through code for method or variable name inconsistencies.
 * Project, use of subprocess instead of threading.
 * Project, shift into new-style classes.
+* Project, arguments sent into methods should not be altered in case those argument values are used eleswhere.
+Create new variables to store manipulations of the arguments.
 * Tests, making feature extraction tests more dynamic.
 Tests are working great but its just that if we need to be able to test different things then there is no API to do it.
 * Tests, installation test using virtual environments.